 Children are introduced to mathematics in the early years through a variety of materials and experiences such as sand, water, role-play, construction and games.
-From Year 1 to Year 6, the teaching of mathematics is delivered through a daily lesson, following the 'Hamilton' Maths scheme.
-Emphasis is placed on the acquisition and constant rehearsal of mental and oral skills.
+From Year 1 to Year 6, the teaching of mathematics is delivered through a daily lesson, using a range of resources and approaches to best meet the needs of our pupils.
+We place emphasis on the acquisition and constant rehearsal of mental and oral skills.

 Opportunities are provided within the Maths lesson for children to develop confidence and familiarity with mathematics in everyday situations.
 Pupils will be encouraged to measure, observe, predict and solve problems.
 The awareness of shape and space and data handling skills will be developed.
 Where appropriate, mathematical activities will be linked to our new curriculum; but for the most part this subject is independent of any topic.